justinjbird/justinjbird.github.io/README.md

 ## Notes

-I didn't realise this until after lots of troubleshooting :( you can't have the link set up with Mastodon before things are set up with Github, it won't verify.
-If you do it in reverse, remove the link and re-add for the verification to happen.
+I didn't realise this until after lots of troubleshooting :( you can't have the link set up in your Mastodon profile before things are set up in Github, it won't verify.
+If you have done it in reverse, simply remove the link in Mastodon, get Github pages up and running then re-add for the verification to happen.

 ## How to set up